Art Gallery of Nova Scotia

 The Art Gallery of Nova Scotia (AGNS) is a public provincial art museum based in Halifax, Nova Scotia, Canada.
 The art museum's primary building complex is located in downtown Halifax and takes up approximately 6,200 m2 of space.
 The museum complex comprises the former Dominion building and two floors of the adjacent Provincial building.

 The museum was established in 1908 as the Nova Scotia Museum of Fine Arts and was renamed the Art Gallery of Nova Scotia in 1975.
 The museum moved into the Dominion building in 1988 and expanded the museum complex in 1998.
-From 2006 to 2020, the museum operated a satellite branch in Yarmouth.

 The museum's permanent collection has over 18,000 works by Nova Scotian, Canadian, and international artists.
 Its collection is exhibited in its main location in Halifax as well as its satellite branch in Yarmouth.
 In addition to exhibiting works from its permanent collection, the museum has also organized and hosted a number of travelling arts exhibitions.

 History

 The art museum was founded as the Nova Scotia Museum of Fine Arts in 1908 in order to house the 200 works of the Crown of Nova Scotia.
 It was renamed the Art Gallery of Nova Scotia in 1975.
 During the museum's early history, the museum's collection and its exhibits moved between several locations, including at one point the gunpowder magazine of Citadel Hill.

 In 1988, the museum moved to the Dominion Building, opened in 1867 and designed by architects David Stirling and William Hay.
 The museum expanded its space in 1998 to include two floors of the Provincial Building, located just to the south of Dominion Building.
 The two structures are separated by Ondaatje Court, a public space that, besides being used for temporary exhibitions, contains several large permanent sculptures.
 Underneath the courtyard is a large underground exhibition room which connects the two buildings.
 During the gallery's expansion, work was done to accommodate the home of Maud Lewis into the museum building.
 Following that expansion, the museum complex covers 67000 sqft of space, although only 19500 sqft of it is used as exhibition space.

-In 1999, plans were announced by the Government of Nova Scotia to built a satellite branch of the museum in southwestern Nova Scotia.
+In 1999, plans were announced by the Government of Nova Scotia to establish a satellite branch of the museum in southwestern Nova Scotia.
 On the 28 May 2006, the institution opened a satellite branch of the museum in Yarmouth, a municipality in southwest Nova Scotia.
 The satellite branch, branded as the Art Gallery of Nova Scotia Western Branch, provides additional exhibition space to exhibit works from the museum's permanent collection.
 The satellite branch building was housed in a former Royal Bank of Canada building built in 1913 and required renovations to expand its floor space by 900 m2.
-The western branch operated until 2020, when smoke damage to the structure forced the museum to cease operations in the building.
+The western branch closed in January 2020, due to smoke damage, but reopened in July 2021.